 Benedetto Vigna of STMicroelectronics Honored with European SEMI Award 2013

-DRESDEN, Germany — 8 October 2013 — Benedetto Vigna, executive vice president and general manager of STMicroelectronics’ Analog, MEMS and Sensors Group, is the recipient of the European SEMI Award 2013.
-The Award, which recognizes Vigna’s outstanding contribution to the “MEMS revolution,” was presented during the SEMICON Europa Executive Summit in Dresden today.
+Benedetto Vigna, executive vice president and general manager of STMicroelectronics’ Analog, MEMS and Sensors Group, is the recipient of the European SEMI Award 2013.
+The Award, which recognizes Vigna’s outstanding contribution to the “MEMS revolution,” was presented during the SEMICON Europa Executive Summit in Dresden on October 8, 2013.

 A prolific inventor who has filed more than 150 patents on micromachining, Vigna was appointed director of ST’s MEMS Business Unit in 2001.
 MEMS (Micro-Electro-Mechanical Systems) technology allows tiny sensors that measure parameters such as acceleration, angular velocity and pressure to be built at low cost and manufactured in high volumes.
 Although early MEMS sensors were bulky, expensive and power-hungry, with a limited range of applications, Vigna’s vision of “consumerizing” MEMS was achieved by developing new sensor structures that were smaller and consumed less power than their predecessors.
 Vigna also encouraged ST’s investment in the industry’s first 300mm front-end dedicated to MEMS, which reduced prices and enabled high-volume applications to be undertaken with confidence.